yulinhtm/Advanced-Secure-Protocol-Design-Implementation-and-Review/README.md

 public channel
 Json file Style: SOCP(read SOCP V1.3.pdf for more details)

-Password for server is : "my-password"
+Password for server is : my-password (for easy to access onluy.
+The password will be changed to a more complicated one in real application.)

 file(all system file is inside the project folder):
 The system is vonsist of 3 perts(Introducer, client and server)